-Pete Davidson Blocked Ariana Grande On Instagram, According To Her
+Pete Davidson Blocked Ariana Grande On Instagram, Apparently, Which Is A Huge Bummer

 The Great Pete Davidson/Ariana Grande Saga of 2018 continues.
 Unfortunately, the two celebrities have had a bumpy go of things ever since they announced their highly publicized engagement was off.
 Grande spun lemons into lemonade by writing her break-up anthem "Thank U, Next," which directly references her relationship with Davidson.
 She is also busy reaping the benefits of the incredible music video that goes with it.
 Meanwhile, Davidson wrote an emotionally charged message on Instagram stating he's being bullied online.
 Now, reports also say Pete Davidson blocked Ariana Grande on Instagram even despite her attempts to calm the haters.
 Oof.